Border search exception: Searching of electronic devices

 The Supreme Court has not addressed the standard of suspicion necessary for a warrantless border search of electronic materials, even though the number of cell phone border searches continues to rise each year.
 Notably, Vergara has called upon the Court to resolve the level of Fourth Amendment process necessary for warrantless cell phone searches.

 One impact of these cases is that commerce may be impacted.
 Sensitive business information, academic materials for conferences, and other types of valuable information may be delayed by these practices.

 In May of 2018, in U.S. v.
 Kolsuz, the Fourth Circuit Court of Appeals has held that it is unconstitutional for US border officials to subject visitors' devices to forensic searches without individualized suspicion of criminal wrongdoing.
 Just five days later, in U.S. v.
 Touset, the Eleventh Circuit Court of Appeals split with the Fourth and Ninth Circuits, ruling that the Fourth Amendment does not require suspicion for forensic searches of electronic devices at the border.
 The existence of a circuit split is one of the factors that the Supreme Court of the United States considers when deciding whether to grant review of a case.
+However, the fact that current CBP policy reflects the more protective side of this circuit split, requiring reasonable suspicion to conduct an advanced (forensic) search of an electronic device, makes it less likely that the Supreme Court will grant review.